-5.2.3 Testing dangerous server-side APIs with our own mini-app.
-To confirm the callability of all the server-side APIs, including the Modify APIs (which we could not call in live mini-apps of other developers), we developed our own simple WeChat miniapp and published it on the WeChat mini-app platform.
+5.2.5 Testing dangerous server-side APIs with our own mini-app mini-app and published it on the WeChat mini-app platform.
 With this published mini-app, we enabled all the available features provided for individual developers, and we make all the Get and Modify API calls that apply to personal mini-apps.
 We could call all the Get APIs successfully after generating the access token.
 We employed the response returned by the Get APIs to call the Modify APIs.
 We enabled the plug-in feature for the mini-app, added a few relevant plug-ins from the developer portal and used them in our mini-app, which we later deleted using the server-side API, breaking the entire mini-app functionality.
 We further accessed all the cloud database related information, and updated/deleted all our stored (test) information.
 As a last step, we also made continuous arbitrary calls to the server-side APIs, exhausting the API calling limit to the point that the mini-app cannot make any further calls to the exhausted server-side APIs.
 Our proof of concept attacks confirm the exploitability of mini-apps with known app secrets.
 Since Baidu does not allow individual developer mini-apps (only enterprises), we were unable to confirm the callability of Modify APIs in Baidu.